Hakskeenpan: Name

-Land Speed Record Attempt
+Land speed record attempt

 Bloodhound LSR

 The Bloodhound LSR team selected Hakskeen Pan to conduct their 1000 mph land speed record attempt after the rains in the Black Rock Desert were insufficient to wash flat the marks left by the Burning Man Festival.
 After researching other sites the team found Hakskeenpan which was selected due to its flat surface.
 The track that Bloodhound LSR will run on at Hakskeen Pan is 1100 metres wide and 20 km long.

-The date for the first land speed record attempt (to improve on the current record of 763 mph) has been set to 2020, with high speed trials starting October 2019.
-The aim of the Bloodhound project is to set a land speed record of 1000 mph; this attempt has been scheduled for 2020.
+The date for the first land speed record attempt (to improve on the current record of 763 mph) was set to 2020, with high speed trials starting October 2019.
+The aim of the Bloodhound project is to set a land speed record of 1000 mph; this attempt was scheduled for 2020.
+In a November 2019 test, the land speed racer reached 628 mph.

 The Bloodhound supersonic car project to race a car at more than 1000 mph had been axed after it failed to secure a £25m cash injection.
 On 17 December 2018 the project was saved by a cash injection from a Yorkshire-based entrepreneur for an undisclosed amount.